 - Employee took narcotic painkillers for neck pain and migraines and was placed on leave pending a medical evaluation. - Co.
 Dr. concluded employee was dependent on painkillers and wouldn't allow him to RTW in any position due to a direct threat.
-(Supervisor: "Wouldn't even put him "behind a computer," much less in the field.) - Court: Whether these medications freed Dvorak of substantial limitations or imposed such limitations is a factual question for the jury. - Was medication a mitigating measure allowing employee to perform job? - .
-Or, was medication a dangerous limitation on his ability to work safely? - Employer must balance its responsibilities to reasonably accommodate employees with its duty to maintain a safe work environment. - There were also issues of "regarded as" and "record of" having a disability.
+(Supervisor: "Wouldn't even put him "behind a computer," much less in the field.) - Court: Whether these medications freed Dvorak of substantial limitations or imposed such limitations is a factual question for the jury. - Ilmitations or imposed such ilmitations is a factual question for the jury Was medication a mitigating measure allowing employee to perform job? - Or, was medication a dangerous limitation on his ability to work safely? - Employer must balance its responsibilities to reasonably accommodate employees with its duty to maintain a safe work environment. - There were also issues of "regarded as" and "record of" having a disability.